Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 The familiar syntax `from modname import type/method` us used.
 In line 2 we see that we can even rename the imported object with `as`, for shortness or to avoid name clashes.
 The code in main makes 2 MyPair instances, and prints them out.
 This works when the module is in the same folder as use_module.mojo.
 Example other location??
-(Currently Sep 2023, you can’t import .mojo files as modules if they reside in other directories.)
+(Currently Sep 2023, you can't import .mojo files as modules if they reside in other directories.)

 You can import the whole module and then access its members through the module name.
 Then line 1 changes to:  `import mymodule`